 July 21, 2011: Amended Complaint filed in Maricopa County Superior Court.

-August 23, 2012: Oral arguments heard in front of Judge Mark H. Brain, Maricopa Superior Court.
+August 23, 2012: Oral argument heard in front of Judge Mark H. Brain, Maricopa Superior Court.

 Clint Bolick is the Goldwater Institute’s litigation director.
 He has extensive success before trial judges and appellate courts.
 He has won two cases before the U.S. Supreme Court.
 He was named as a Lawyer of the Year in 2003 by American Lawyer magazine.